-We built the FuseIT SFDC Explorer for internal use while developing our S4S and G4S connectors and found it so useful we made it a free download.
-You can also click on the download link to access an online tool for generating Apex from your own WSDLs.
-The Explorer runs on Microsoft Operating Systems.
+We built the FuseIT SFDC Explorer while developing our S4S and G4S connectors and found it so useful we made it a free download.
+The FuseIT SFDC Explorer currently runs on Microsoft Windows only.
+The download link also provides access to an online tool that accepts a WSDL and generates the Apex classes to call the web service.

-For customers using our integrations, we recommend using the Explorer as an easy way to verify their Salesforce access and understand the underlying object model and processes.
+With S4S and G4S we recommend using it to verify Salesforce access and understand the underlying entity model and processes.
 There is also a code generation tool that uses a T4 template to create strongly typed C#.NET classes (with associated service and data source classes) from custom and standard Salesforce objects.

-You need to login using Salesforce credentials to use the FuseIT SFDC Explorer.
+To use the FuseIT SFDC Explorer, first login with the credentials of a Salesforce API user.
 See the help documentation for further details.

-This tab lets you find the object associated with a Salesforce ID.
+This tab lets you find and view the entity fields belonging to any Salesforce ID.

-The FuseIT.G4S.DataExportConsole.exe application can be executed directly from the command prompt (via cmd window) or you can embed the command line in a script file - see details.
+The FuseIT.G4S.DataExportConsole.exe application can be executed directly from the command prompt (via cmd window) or the command line can be embedded in a script file that is executed by a scheduled task - see details.

 Salesforce acknowledges an issue with some zip files.
 One customer, downloading 400 files, had been impacted.

-From this tab users can run apex statements anonymously.
-The output of these statements is also displayed.
+From this tab, users can run apex statements directly against the Salesforce org.
+The Apex debug log output of these statements is also displayed.

-The FuseIT tool allows developers to select only the Apex methods needed, generate these Apex classes, then publish the classes directly into a Salesforce Org via the Tooling API.
+The parser lets developers point at the required WSDL, select only the web service methods needed, generate the corresponding Apex classes, choose to also generate test classes, and then publish the classes directly into a Salesforce Org via the Tooling API.